yukaberry/portfolio_tanzania_water_pumps/README.md

 # Motivation

 Interested in processing **geospatial data** and taking my understandings to a next level to deepen data science knowledge and skills.
 This problem has both categorical and numeric features, and multi-labels.
-This project spotlights **data visualisaiton** as well as **preprocessing and modeling**.
+This project spotlights **data visualisaiton** as well as **preprocessing and XGBoost modeling**.

 # Files' and folders' descriptions